vbernard16/Slot-Machine-/README.md

                 - Create a function (or simply an array with the winning combinations) that checks to see the order of the slotResults.
 If the slotResult is equal to AT LEAST 3 of any symbol then it is a winning list.
 The function MUST somehow check through ANY consecutive trio throughout the columns.
 For example:
                     - If 10 columns, a trio is a win, but every 4th, 5th, 6th, etc. pairing is an additional multiplier

-4. See the result of the roulette
+4. See the result of the roulette <br>
     `const reelDiv = document.createElement('div')` <br>
     `reelDiv.innerHTML = randomSymbol` <br>
     `reelDiv.append(slotResult)` <br>